wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The macro _`ADJ1(a,b)`_ is true when the two column numbers differ by 1.
 In plain terms, it tells us whether one column is immediately to the left or right of the other.
 Two queens touch diagonally only if one is in a neighboring row and their columns differ by 1.

 That is why _`rows`_, _`qcol`_, and _`ADJ1`_ are enough to detect forbidden diagonal adjacency without storing the whole board.
 This works because a diagonal-touch conflict can only occur with a queen in the row just above or just below the candidate cell, and only when that queen’s column differs by 1.
-The array _`rows`_ tells us whether a neighboring row already contains a queen, _`qcol`_ tells us which column that queen is in, and _`ADJ1`_ checks whether the two columns are 1 apart.
+The array _`rows`_ tells us whether a neighboring row already contains a queen, _`qcol`_ tells us which column that queen is in, and _`ADJ1`_ checks whether the two columns differ by 1.

 The general outline of what happens in the program is as follows.
 As the program processes the board region by region iteratively, from region 1 to 4, it performs these steps in sequence (we’ll go over each in some detail shortly):